 Five-star hotels, office skyscrapers and international shopping malls are concentrated in the city centre of Beijing.
 Expats can find a wide selection of serviced and non-serviced high-end apartments offering exciting city living.
 The city centre is an ideal choice for expats who prefer to live in walking distance or within a 10-minute drive to their offices.

-Chaoyang Park is one of the best residential areas in Beijing, due to its large green areas and open spaces.
-High-quality properties have been developed with a “park view” concept and it is a perfect setting for expat families who prefer living in the city but away from the office crowds.
-Compounds to the east of Chaoyang Park are less expensive, yet more spacious.
+Chaoyang Park is one of the best residential areas in Beijing, thanks to its large green areas and open spaces.
+High-quality properties have been developed with a 'park view' concept and it is a perfect setting for expat families who prefer living in the city but away from the office crowds.
+Compounds to the east of Chaoyang Park are less expensive, yet more spacious – a high price tag is normally attached to this, so it's important to consider the cost of living.

 Sanlitun is one of Beijing’s most energetic and enjoyable neighbourhoods.
-With the famous Sanlitun "Bar Street" providing the best pubs in Beijing, the Village Lifestyle shopping complex, nightclubs and trendy restaurants, Sanlitun is an extremely popular hangout for young and single expats.
+With the famous Sanlitun 'Bar Street' providing the best pubs in Beijing, the Taikoo Li Sanlitun shopping complex, nightclubs and trendy restaurants, Sanlitun is an extremely popular hangout for young and single expats.
 Quite a few properties have been developed to meet the needs of young expat singles or couples who enjoy the colourful city life.

 Lido and Wangjing

 Lido was one of Beijing’s earliest expat residential areas and is particularly popular with families.
 Lido is conveniently located near parks, entertainment, art galleries and international schools.
 The neighbouring area, Wangjing, is a massive residential zone, where expats can find more reasonably priced accommodation and a sense of integration with the local population.
-It’s also known as Beijing’s Koreatown, due to its large number of South Korean residents.
+It’s also known as Beijing’s Koreatown, owing to its large number of South Korean residents.
+The local eateries and pedestrianised areas make it the perfect place for families as well as young adults.

 As part of the Central Imperial City, Dongcheng District is laced with history from eras throughout Beijing's history.
 Although dotted with many museums, relics and landmarks, a growing number of modern shopping malls and office buildings have brought a more businesslike atmosphere to the district.

-Dongzhimen is one of the most vibrant areas in Beijing, with the city’s largest public transportation hub nearby.
-Neighbouring the Second Embassy Area and Sanlitun, Dongzhimen is one of the most popular living areas for expat families in Beijing.
+Dongzhimen is one of the most vibrant areas in Beijing, with the city’s largest public transport hub nearby.
+Neighbouring the Sanlitun, Dongzhimen is one of the most popular living areas for expat families in Beijing.
 Despite its central location, there is an abundance of trees and the newly renovated canal system is a wonderful place for romantic evening strolls under the willows.
+Cheaper rent can also be found here compared to the city centre, making it accessible for young working professionals on a budget.

-Wangfujing/Dongdan is located in the heart of Beijing, next to the pedestrian Wangfujing Street, and is a short walk to Tiananmen Square.
-There are very limited accommodation options available for expats in this area.
-But those who do reside here love being surrounded by historical sites and cultural atmosphere, and enjoy the short walking distance to their offices as well as convenient shopping and dining out.
+Wangfujing and Dongdan are located in the heart of Beijing, next to the pedestrian Wangfujing Street.
+This neighbourhood is a short walk to Tiananmen Square.
+There are limited accommodation options available for expats in this area, but those who do reside here love being surrounded by historical sites and cultural atmosphere, and enjoy the short walking distance to their workplaces as well as convenient shopping and dining out.

 Expats living in Xicheng District usually work in Financial Street, which is home to multinational companies, particularly in the banking and insurance sectors.
-The expat residential market continues to take shape here, with only a limited selection of serviced apartments and high-end apartments available, making rental fees relatively higher.
+The expat residential market continues to take shape here, with only a limited selection of serviced- and high-end apartments available, making rental fees relatively higher.
+Young expat working professionals looking for accommodation are likely to find flatshares, which is easier on the budget.